 1.35 For Distribution System assets where you have paid in full, then you may be entitled to a future rebate of charges should another Customer connect to those assets.
 These circumstances are detailed in the ECCR.

-1.36 For Distribution System assets where you have paid in proportion to your Required Capacity, then you are not entitled to a future rebate of charges should another customer connect to those assets.
+1.36 For Distribution System assets where you have paid in proportion to your Required Capacity, then you may also be entitled to a future rebate of charges should another customer connect to those assets.

-1.37 Your entitlement to receive payments under paragraph 1.35 only applies to connections made within five years from the first provision of the connection.
+1.37 Your entitlement to receive payments under the ECCR which only applies to connections made within the ECCR Prescribed Period commencing on the date of the provision of the first connection.

-1.38 These provisions do not apply where we have adopted the assets from an ICP as we have not incurred the relevant expenses nor has an initial contributor made payment to us in accordance with Regulations 5 and 5(b) of the ECCR.
+1.38 In some circumstances these provisions may also apply where we have adopted the assets from an ICP though they will be based on our estimate of the ICP’s costs associated with those assets as detailed in the ECCR.

 Section 2 – Glossary of Terms